10 effective ways to get your Oculus Quest 2 charging again

 - Oculus Quest 2 not charging while off: You can try using any methods from this guide to fix this, or you might want to contact the official repair center.

 The Oculus Quest 2 is an awesome tech accessory you can own even if you’re not tech-savvy, and it’s important that you can use your device without any charging issues.
-You might also want to check the best VPN for Oculus Quest 1 and 2 for an optimal gaming experience.

 To make sure that your device is safe, you might want to consider using one of these antivirus apps for Oculus Quest 2.